iadcialim/standup-manager-js/README.md

 - **Discussion Topics guide** for common stand-up discussion points

 ### 📋 Stand-up Guidelines

 - Built-in reference for standard stand-up questions:
   - What did you accomplish yesterday?
   - What will you work on today?
   - Are there any blockers or impediments?
   - Keep it brief - aim for 1 minute per person

-## Installation & Usage

-### Local Use
-1. Download the `standup-manager.html` file
-2. Open it in any modern web browser (Chrome, Firefox, Safari, Edge)
-3. No installation or dependencies required - it's completely self-contained!

-### Deployment
-This is a static HTML file that can be deployed to any web hosting service:

-- **GitHub Pages**: Upload to your repo and enable GitHub Pages
-- **Netlify**: Drag and drop the file to Netlify
-- **Vercel**: Deploy directly from your repository
-- **Any static hosting**: Simply upload the HTML file

 ## How to Use

 ### Setting Up Your Team

 1. Click the **gear icon (⚙️)** on the right side of the team names section
 2. Choose one of the following methods:
    - **Manual Entry**: Type names one by one and click "Add Name"